 To meet copyright and licensing obligations, book chapters and journal articles must be managed by the Library rather than uploaded directly to iLearn.
-A new resource list service that plugs in directly to your subject sites in iLearn is available from January 2019 and makes this a very easy process to manage with the Library.
+The Library provides a Resource List service that plugs in directly to your subject sites in iLearn.

 Check out these online guides to using the system.